nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 Added query optimization techniques (by using BROADCAST join hint and UNION ALL query approach) for better performance and ad-hoc queries on the large Yellow Taxi dataset (1.37B records)

-### Additional Enhancements

-- Added utilities for converting between Databricks and Jupyter notebook formats
-- Implemented synchronization scripts for notebooks and SQL files
-- Added support for local development with VSCode

 ## Architecture

 ### High-Level Architecture